jkillingsworth/gnuplot-perf/README.md

 You can use [7-Zip](https://www.7-zip.org/) to unpack the files.

 The test suite is implemented in three different programming languages.
 The build and run instructions are detailed below.
+In addition, there are scripts that can run the tests directly from either a Bash prompt or a Windows command prompt without building any of the test programs from source.

 ## C++